 Symptoms may begin in a situation of dim lighting, sudden excitement, after taking certain medicines or after a general anaesthetic.

 Some people have milder symptoms, sometimes with intermittent attacks of blurring and haloes without pain.
-The attack may end when they go into a brighter room or go to sleep.
+The attack may end when they go into a brighter room.
 Both of these cause the pupil to constrict and pull the iris away from the drainage channels.
-This is called intermittent ACG.
-The attack of AACG can last for a few hours and then symptoms can improve again.
+This is called intermittent acute glaucoma.
+The attack of acute glaucoma can last for a few hours and then symptoms can improve again.
 However, attacks will usually happen again and, with each attack, your vision may be damaged further.
 If you have these symptoms you should see a doctor urgently, in case you need treatment to prevent a more severe attack.

-Quick treatment is needed for AACG.
-You should be seen by an eye specialist (ophthalmologist) as soon as possible.
+Quick treatment is needed for acute glaucoma.
+You should be seen by an eye specialist as soon as possible.
 If it will take time getting to the ophthalmologist, some treatment can be started.

 You should not try to cover the affected eye with a patch or a blindfold.
 If you do this, your pupil will dilate further and this can worsen the situation.
 Don't lie down in a darkened room - lying down can tend to raise the pressure in your eye still further.
 A darkened room will further dilate the pupil, making things worse.